Nonlocality, Integrability and Quantum Chaos in the Spectrum of Bell Operators: RESULTS

-\textbf{Volume of Poisson-like behavior around the optimal point.--} To quantify the robustness of the connection between Poisson NNSD and measurement optimality, we proceed as follows.
-For a given $n$ and irrep, we start from the Bell operator corresponding to the optimal measurements and then gradually deviate from it by smoothly perturbing the measurements until the NNSD of the new Bell operator stops being Poissonian.
-This allows us to estimate a region of measurements leading do Poisson NNSD, whose volume we observe shrinking as $n$ increases.
+To quantify the robustness of the connection between Poisson RCS distribution and measurement optimality, we proceed as follows: For a given $n$ and irrep, we start from the Bell operator with optimal measurements and gradually deviate from it by smoothly perturbing the measurement settings until the RCS distribution of the resulting Bell operator stops being Poissonian.
+This approach allows us to estimate a region of measurement settings that yield a Poisson RCS distribution, whose volume we observe shrinking as $n$ increases.